-Masks:
+Face Masks:

-- a.
-According to current guidelines, students who tested positive within the past 10 days are required to wear a mask. - b.
-Any student who prefers to wear a mask is welcome to do so.
-If a student chooses to wear a mask, he or she must wear it correctly, covering both the nose and mouth. - c.
-Masks must be a solid color with no writing or ornamentation.
-De La Salle masks purchased in the CAVS Shop (or from another vendor with approval from the Dean of Students) are also allowed. - d.
-De La Salle will follow local guidelines if current recommendations change.
+- 1. Any student who wants to wear a face mask for medical reasons may do so.
+If a student chooses to wear a mask, he or she must wear it correctly, covering both the nose and mouth. - 2.
+Masks must be a solid color with no writing or ornamentation. - 3.
+De La Salle will follow local civil guidelines pertaining to the mandatory usage of face masks.